MEDICAL IMAGING PLATFORM

 Platform Growth & Adoption

-3× increase in website traffic
+3× more website traffic

-driven by a successful organic search strategy
+driven by a strong organic search strategy

-3x increase in user base
+3x rise in user base

 70+ organizations

-2.2M imaging studies
+2.2M+ imaging studies

 23,000+ Patients